Through The Fibro Fog

 Claire

-This asparagus caprese salad combines spring vegetables with creamy mozzarella and a punchy herb dressing for lots of flavour.
+This asparagus caprese salad combines spring vegetables with creamy mozzarella and a punchy basil dressing for lots of flavor.
 An easy to make vegetarian, gluten-free and low histamine salad.
 Serves 1 as a larger main dish or 2 persons as a side-salad.

 Prevent your screen from going dark